msvivianso/wwc-basic-blog/README.md

 The output of ```git log``` will show you a list of commits in your git history.
 For each commit you can see the author of the commit, the date you committed the changes, the commit message as well as the commit id.
 The commit id is a unique identifier used by git that allows you to view and refer to specific commits in your git history.

+#### 2.4 Exercise Breakout

+Now that you know some of the git basics, let's add an image to our basic HTML page and commit that to our local git repository.

 ## Section 3: Adding your code to GitHub

 What if we want to store all of our code in a centralized location?
 We can move our project to GitHub, which is a git repository hosting service.
 To add our code to Github, we will first need to create a new repository (or project).